scalacenter/course-management-tools/docs/reference-config.md

 description.
 The exercise prefix and the exercise description should not contain white space characters.

-### studentified-repo-solutions-folder

-Default value = `.cmt`

-`studentified-repo-solutions-folder` is the path of the folder in the studentified artifact in which the "solution" for all exercises is stored.

-### studentified-saved-states-folder

-Default value = `.savedStates`

-`studentified-saved-states-folder` is the path of the folder, relative to the `studentified-repo-solutions-folder` folder in which saved states for exercises are saved.

 ### studentified-repo-active-exercise-folder

 Default value = `code`